July 9th - 13th

 Cost and Registration | $265

 This includes the cost of all scheduled classes and rehearsals, camp t-shirt, as well as some snacks throughout the week.
+Cost does not include housing as there is no overnight option for this camp for the 2018 session.
 Please provide your own lunch each day*, or purchase it at one of the many restaurant options in the food court of the John Peace Library, a 1 minute walk from the Arts building.
 (Subway, Chick-Fil-A, Steak’n’Shake, Starbucks, etc.)

 *Please note that lunch will be provided on Friday, July 12th.